axifra/Nuisance_signatures_FC/README.md

-# Physiological signatures on static and time-varying FC
+# Physiological and head motion signatures in static and time-varying functional connectivity and their subject discriminability

 This repository provides MATLAB scripts for our work presented in:

 A. Xifra-Porxas*, M. Kassinopoulos*, G.D.
+Mitsis, 2020.
+Physiological and head motion signatures in static and time-varying functional connectivity and their subject discriminability. bioRxiv
-Mitsis, 2019. --- bioRxiv, * equal contribution
+* equal contribution

 # Overview of the repository